-Selecting a signal path button (Filter, Channel, or Equalizer) displays that function's dialog button without inserting or removing the function from the signal path.
+Selecting a signal path button (Filter, Channel, or Equalizer) displays the dialog box for that function without inserting or removing the function from the signal path.

 By simulating the signal environment, you can effectively emulate probing the signal at the receiver rather than the output of the transmitter.
 With the use of the Equalizer, you can then design compensations to improve the signal quality at the receiver.